El Calafate, Argentina: A Complete Travel Guide

 Head to La Zaina or Don Pichon for the best lamb in El Calafate.

 In fact, I never liked lamb before trying the lamb at Estancia Nibepo Aike.
 There is something special about the grass-fed Patagonian lamb you can try here.
 So, even if you’re a lamb skeptic, give it a try!
-I never thought I’d like it.
+I never thought I’d like lamb.

 And, insider tip?
 The man in charge of the grill at Nibepo Aike first worked at Don Pichon for years before moving on to the estancia.